Find us on Facebook

 Can the blue flags be a first indication of the purity of the sea you swim, but how can you check the quality of seawaters even with a naked eye before you swim?

 Let's get things better from scratch.
 These seaweeds (or "algae") are actually not algae but evolving superior sea plants called Posidon or Posidonia (Posidonia oceanica).
 Posidonia is related to the land plants that we see around us, such as wheat, corn, palm trees, roses, etc. Posidonia lives completely immersed in seawater.
 Like all the upper plants on the land, Posidonia has roots, stems, leaves, as well as flowers and fruits.
 So with its roots anchored in the sand of the seabed.
 Its leaves can reach 1 meter in length and their color is green.
 However, as the leaves age, they become dark brown and fall from the plant as it is new.
 The aged leaves will be swept away by the waves and will be blown into the sand, and basically these are the brown ribbons we often encounter on the beaches.
 Although the presence of Posidonia causes a lot of dislike and the impression that the waters are dirty, it is important to emphasize that Posidonia grows exclusively in clear waters.
-Wherever is Posidonia, sure the sea will be clean.
-So, when you see Posidonia on the sandy beach or in the shallows, then swim safely!
+So, when you see Posidonia on the sandy beach or in the shallows, then swim safely, the sea is pure!

 Except from Posidonia it is posible to see algae mainly on the rocks of the sea.The algae, are evolving inferior sea plants with no roots, shoots, flowers and fruits.
 The algae are also very common on the sea shores, but unlike Posidonia, you will not find them on sandy beaches but on the rocks of the sea.
 Those who love diving from rocks or swimming with a mask on rocky shores will surely have seen them.
 They are these small plants, usually brown in color, which often look like small shrubs.
 Their size is small in Greece, usually does not exceed 20-30 cm.
 The algae have a huge variety of colors - besides brown algae there are also green, red, yellow, white etc. Their shapes also vary greatly because there are species like strip or small leaves, with fan or umbrellas, while others resemble jelly.
 In Greece, there are approximately 600 species of algae.
 Sea rocks covered with brown algae are an indication that the sea is crystal clear!
 But the important thing with algae is that they are very good indicators of water purity and are used by scientists as biomarkers to control the quality of the sea.
 This use of algae is based on the fact that there are some species found only in clear waters while in polluted seas disappear.
 On the contrary, there are some other species of algae that prefer polluted water.
 Generally, brown and relatively large algae grow in clean seas, such as Cystoseira species that look like small shrubs or trees and have a harsh texture.
 In Greece, these species are very common in small depths (0-1 meter) in clean seas, and if you see them on the rocks, you will know for sure that you are swimming in clear waters.

 Also the bad smell and the bubbles in the shallows is an indication that the sea probably is not clean.
-The next time you are on the beach be observant,to understand the ecological status of the sea you are in.
+The next time you are on the beach be observant,to understand the ecological status of the sea you are going to swim or fishing.